 Our children deserve better than they’ve gotten — and perhaps insurgents and kidnappers understand this better than we do.
 If they are leaning against a towering legacy of inaction, we can only fight back by toppling the tower.
 We can only win by being quicker than they are.
 We must cycle through online awareness and outrage faster and transmute that momentum.

-The girls in Chibok were taken nine days after Dean Moyo went missing in Manassas, Virginia.
+The girls in Chibok were taken nine days after the fourteen-year-old went missing in Virginia.
 Thousands of black children have disappeared here and abroad in that short time — and the critical, most early hours of searching have since been lost.
 The names of many will remain forever unknown to us; the faces of others will only reach the eyes of those with Twitter and Tumblr and Facebook accounts.
 To the extent that any large scale action is being taken on their behalf, we are advancing it, with our shares and retweets and reblogs.
 We are digitizing the door-to-door flier and amplifying untelevised Amber Alerts.

 But there is more to be done, far more than hand-wringing and haranguing one another about how little society cares for the black and brown.
 We care for each other — and we have managed it while jointly enduring our own horrors.
 Care has gotten us through chattel slavery.
 Care sustained us through an underground syndicate of unreported lynchings.
 Care has led to reconciliation decades after genocidal slaughter.